kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    The video demonstration in the background of the landing page is a must-implement idea for Futtech.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
-   I first thought of dividing the landing page in 2; left side having written content, right side neatly display an embedded video from either Mux or YouTube, but having encounter two websites each providing a drone-dependent service, both embedding a video looped, in the background, I can't help but be tempted to snatch that idea and have Futtech acquire an 'industry standard' for video demonstration of what the product does.<br />
+   I first thought of dividing the landing page in 2; left side having written content, right side neatly display an embedded video from either Mux or YouTube, but having encountered two websites, each providing a drone-dependent service, both embedding a video looped, in the background, I can't help but be tempted to snatch that idea and have Futtech acquire an 'industry standard' for video demonstration of what the product does.<br />
    I might need to first of all acquire the DJI Mini 3 Pro, record videos with it and then create a 15-20 seconds edit of how Futtech brings Football, Drones and AI together to better training sessions and by extensions Football games.

 ## Idea 23 - Nov.
 26, 2025